Dogecon/siteMVP/mainpages/sponsors.md

         <img src="/images/logos/coincards.png" />
         <br>
         <br>
         <p><a href="https://coincards.ca/">Coincards.ca</a> vision is to help Canadians spend their bitcoins at all Canadian retailers, using those retailers existing Gift Card infrastructure.
-Coincards.ca strives to enable bitcoin adpotion by having Canada’s best selection of Gift Cards available for bitcoin, with the aim of showing retailers that their customers are interested in spending bitcoin.</p>
+Coincards.ca strives to enable bitcoin adoption by having Canada’s best selection of Gift Cards available for bitcoin, with the aim of showing retailers that their customers are interested in spending bitcoin.</p>
     </div>
     <div class="tile halfWidth columnTile">
         <h3> 7 Gate Ventures </h3>